skaae/rbm_toolbox/README.md

 <html>
 <img src="/uploads/example2_error.png" height="350" width="350">

 Note that in this example the validation error is lower than the training error, this is not typical.
+In the plot the red x indicate the lowest validation error.

 ## Example 3 - PCD sampling and movies